pubnub/go/gae/README.md

 #PubNub 3.6 client for Go 1.0.3, 1.1, 1.3, 1.3.1

 ### Features
-* The client now supports:
-* Error Callback: All the error messages are routed to this callback channel
-* Multiple messages received in a single response from the server will now be split into individual messages
-* Non 200 response will now be bubbled to the client
-* PAM: To use the PAM features in the example please enable PAM from the Pubnub admin console (https://admin.pubnub.com) and replace the publish, subscribe and secret keys in the example.
 * 3.6 features
  * HereNow with state (here now's signature has changed, the response has also changed)
  * WhereNow